 This guide is continuously updated for relevancy, accuracy, and the most recent info.

 Mazda’s sport utilities don’t fall into the premium segment, but their glossy looks and typically higher-quality interior finishes give them that extra edge (without breaking the bank).
-With the newly introduced 2025 CX-70 mid-size, two-row family hauler and full-size 2024 CX-90, the Japanese automaker’s SUV lineup continues to grow.
+With the newly introduced 2025 CX-70, a new hybrid-powered CX-50, and redesigned CX-90 full-size hauler in 2024, the Japanese automaker’s SUV lineup continues to grow.
 Here are all the latest models.

 Mazda CX-30 – Subcompact SUV